megabyte0/vizual_tech/README.md

 ## Usage
 To use: `docker-compose up`
 Update/load json into db: `docker-compose exec myapp php artisan import:json ./storage/prods.json`
 `php artisan import:json ./storage/prods.json` also can be used in cron.

+Some back-end: `/api/prods?color=green&taste=acidic&name=lime`